Let’s talk supply chain…

 With these examples, keep in mind what we’ve discussed earlier between long-term cost pressures and shock elements.
 These developments are in some ways a progression of long-term cost pressures, but at a pace, that may feel like a shock.
 These changes combine to increase pressure on large products that consume more transportation capacity.
 High cube and low weight products are especially impacted compared to last year as dimensional weight, rather than unit or dead weight, has a greater influence on Amazon’s new FBA fee structure.
 This creates a potentially shifting economic balance in procurement between fewer, larger orders for transport spend efficiency versus more, smaller orders for capital efficiency.
 And don’t forget to evaluate your products themselves – is there packaging efficiency to be gained?
 What does this mean for portfolio management and pricing?

 Have more supply chain questions or want to learn more about selling your business?
-Connect with Dan on LinkedIn and head to unybrands.com and reach out directly.
-Feel free to email the unybrands team at email@example.com and they’ll answer your questions tailored specifically to your business.
+Connect with Dan on LinkedIn or contact us directly.
+Feel free to email the unybrands team at firstname.lastname@example.org and we’ll answer your questions tailored specifically to your business.